 If the Number of TRP RxTx TEGs IE is included in the MEASUREMENT REQUEST message, the NG-RAN node shall, if supported, use it to measure the same SRS resource with different TRP RxTx TEGs with the same TRP Tx TEG for the indicated TRP, and report the corresponding gNB Rx-Tx time difference measurements.

-If the Measurement Time Occasion IE is included in the MEASUREMENT REQUEST message, the NG-RAN node may take it into account as the number of SRS measurement time occasions for a measurement instance.).
+If the Measurement Time Occasion IE is included in the MEASUREMENT REQUEST message, the NG-RAN node may take it into account as the number of SRS measurement time occasions for a measurement instance.

+If the Time Window Information Measurement List IE is included in the MEASUREMENT REQUEST message, the NG-RAN node shall, if supported, measure the UL SRS resources from the UE within the indicated time window(s).

 Interaction with the Measurement Report procedure: